khalladay/handy/README.md

 ![screenshot showing how to add comments to an input string](https://github.com/khalladay/handy/blob/master/example_images/appending_comments.png?raw=true)

 This is just to aid in readability.
 You can omit the "//" and just start writing a string as well, it just formats differently.

+## Clipboard Support
+I haven't yet figured out a good way to make this thing detect ctrl+V for paste, so I've instead bound paste to the tab key.
+I know I've listed it here as a "feature" but really this is jank that needs to be fixed up at some point in the future when it bothers me enough.

 ## Required Disclaimer
 My programmer ego requires that I caveat this with the disclaimer that I'm aware that this is truly awful python.
 I don't often write python, so it's probably not going to get better either.